Turner syndrome: Physical features

 Other physical features connected to the condition include long eyelashes, sometimes including an additional set of eyelashes, and unusual dermatoglyphics (fingerprints).
 Some women with Turner's report being unable to create fingerprint passwords due to hypoplastic dermatoglyphics.
 Unusual dermatoglyphics are common to chromosome anomalies like Down Syndrome. and in the case of Turner's may be a consequence of fetal lymphedema.
 Keloid scars, or raised hypertrophic scars growing beyond the boundaries of the original wound, are potentially associated with Turner syndrome; however, the association is underresearched.
 Though traditional medical counselling on the topic urges conservatism about elective procedures such as ear piercing due to the risk of severe scarring, the actual consequences are unclear.
-Keloids in Turner syndrome are particularly frequent following surgical procedures to reduce neck webbing.
+Keloids in Turner syndrome are particularly frequent following surgical procedures to remove neck webbing.
 Turner syndrome has been associated with unusual patterns of hair growth, such as patches of short and long hair.
 Armpit and pubic hair is often sparse, while arm and leg hair is often thick.
 Though armpit hair is reduced in amount and thickness, the pattern in which it is implanted in the skin is as in men, rather than as in women.